NordicSemiconductor/asset-tracker-cloud-docs/README.rst

 * *Maximize power saving*

-  * The firmware examples should highlight power saving features of the nRF9160 DK because this is critical for developing very small form-factor devices.
+  * The firmware examples should highlight power saving features of the nRF9160 because this is critical for developing very small form-factor devices.

 .. note::